To clarify, developmental editing is sometimes called substantive editing.

 After reviewing a sample of your work, an exact fee can be agreed.
 Fees will generally be higher for non-fiction.

 Should you wish to contract me for multiple services, I am happy to negotiate a discount with you.

-A deposit of 50% is required in advance.
-The remainder should be paid on receipt of the invoice.
+A deposit of 10 hours is required in advance to secure your slot.
+Invoices will subsequently be sent after every 10 hours worked.
 I accept payment via wire transfer or Paypal.
 Payment can be made in either GBP, USD or EUR.